openflighthpc/flight-control/README.md

 Both balances and budget policies have an `effective_at` date.
 When a project reaches its end date, the balance will become zero.

+### Instance Mappings

+Instance mappings can be used to translate platform names (e.g. t2.micro or Standard_B1ls) into more customer friendly names, such as Compute (Medium).

+Instance mappings can be managed using the rake tasks:

+- `rake instance_mappings:list`
+- `rake instance_mappings:create[platform,instance_type,customer_facing]`
+- `rake instance_mappings:update[platform,instance_type,new_customer_facing]`
+- `rake instance_mappings:delete[platform,instance_type]`

+A default set of instance mappings are created during project setup.

 #### Generate project config file

-If using the visualiser part of the application (future), once instance logs have been created for a project (see below), a config file must be created using `rake projects:create_config:by_project[project,overwrite]` or `rake projects:create_config:all[overwrite]`.
+If using the visualiser part of the application, once instance logs have been created for a project (see below), a config file must be created using `rake projects:create_config:by_project[project,overwrite]` or `rake projects:create_config:all[overwrite]`.

 If overwrite is set to true, any existing file will be replaced using the latest instance logs.